Man in court charged with abducting 11-year-old girl

 Mr Miller - also known locally as Amy George - was also charged with threatening and abusive behaviour.

-He was taken into the court covered by a blanket and was remanded in custody to appear again within eight days.
+He was taken into the court covered by a blanket and remanded in custody to appear again within eight days.

+Police arrested Mr Miller on Tuesday then charged him in the early hours of Wednesday morning.

+The search for the girl, who was found on Monday evening, involved specialist divers, a police helicopter and mountain rescue teams.